-What Cambridge can offer We offer a comprehensive reward package to attract, motivate and retain high performing staff at all levels and in all areas of work.
+What Cambridge can offer

+We offer a comprehensive reward package to attract, motivate and retain high performing staff at all levels and in all areas of work.

 The University offers a wide range of competitive benefits, from family leave entitlement, to shopping and travel discount schemes.
 Our generous annual leave package contributes to the positive wellbeing of our University employees.
 Sabbatical leave enables academics to focus on research and scholarship, whilst still maintaining their full salary.
 The University also has a career break scheme for academic and academic-related staff, with additional flexible working policies for all other staff.

-Pay and benefits The University salary structure includes automatic service-related pay progression in many of its grades and an annual cost of living increase.
+The University salary structure includes automatic service-related pay progression in many of its grades and an annual cost of living increase.
 In addition to this, employees are rewarded for outstanding contribution through a number of regular pay progression schemes.
 The University offers attractive pensions schemes for employees, with an additional benefit of a salary exchange arrangement providing tax and national insurance savings.
-Payroll giving is also a simple, tax-efficient way for employees to make monthly donations to charity.